Yale-BIM/f21-assignments/assignment-4/README.md

 parameters of the transition and measurement model of the filter used by the KalmanFilterNode.
 Use [numpy arrays](https://docs.scipy.org/doc/numpy-1.15.1/reference/generated/numpy.array.html) to represent the A and C matrices.

-    Note that you do not need to implement the logic that passes the A and C parameters to the filter.
+    > NOTE: You do not have to implement the logic that passes the A and C parameters to the filter.
 This is already done for you in the main loop of the KalmanFIlterNode class.

 - **IV-8.** Implement the `initialize_process_covariance()` and `initialize_measurement_covariance()` methods